David A. Smith and Lawrence C. Moore

 Calculus: Modeling and Application covers two semesters of single-variable calculus.
 Its features include

-Tablet/Sage Version.
-This version was written for the iPad but will run on other tablets or computers in either Safari or Firefox (but not Internet Explorer or Chrome).
-It uses the free computer algebra system Sage to provide interactivity through remotely-processed interacts.
+Mathematical notation is displayed by MathJax.
+The text uses the free computer algebra system Sage to provide interactivity through remotely-processed interacts.
 Sage interacts require only calculator-form entry of functions and numbers.
-You need not have Sage installed on your machine, and no printer is required.
+You need not have Sage installed on your machine.
+There are some activities that require a printer, but these are optional.

 At the end of each section there are pages labeled Exercises and Problems.
 The Exercise pages each have a WebWork button that links to MAA's WebWork courses page.
 Adopters who set up WebWork courses (at MAA or on their local servers) get access to the Calculus: Modeling and Application Library (in addition to the national library), and it has problems that are more or less like the Exercises in Calculus: Modeling and Application.
 Instructors can make up homework sets from both the Calculus: Modeling and Application and national libraries.
 The authors plan to continue to add to the Calculus: Modeling and Application collection, so it will get stronger over time.
 All of the Exercises are potentially machine-gradable (suitable for WebWork), whereas the Problems need human responses.